 Sadly, former pupils of public schools were often, by virtue of their family background and schooling, healthier and fitter than their contemporaries.
-The public school system, with its Officer Training Corp and sports, taught team working and leadership and many families already had a long traditional of serving in the armed forces.
+The public school system, with its Officer Training Corp and sports, taught team working and leadership and many families already had a long tradition of serving in the armed forces.
 Thus, former pupils were ideally suited to the role of junior officer.
 As such they ‘first over the top’ and at the height of the war on the Western Front, this meant an average life expectancy of just six weeks.

-For HCS, the toil on former pupils was horrendous.
+For HCS, the toll on former pupils was horrendous.
 In this “War to end all wars” over 400 HCS boys were known to have served, 4 times the size of the school in 1914.
 Many were wounded, mentioned in dispatches and awarded medals.
 Tragically, 70 of that number were killed.
 It was truly the loss of a generation.
 OHs served in every branch of the forces and in every arena of the war.

 Over the next four years we will remember those former pupils and staff who served and those who died 100 years ago.
 The School will continue to hold its annual service of remembrance, and evening of words and music for remembrance.
 In addition, we will use the OH archives to add colour and character to the names of those who fell from the details in the OH magazines and photographs of the time so that this generation of HCS pupils find a connection with those young men.